google/periph/doc/drivers/README.md

 All the code must fit the following requirements.

-**Fear not!** We know the list _is_ daunting but as you create your pull request to add something at [experimental/](../../experimental/), we'll happily guide you in the process to help improve the code to meet the expected standard.
+**Fear not!** We know the list _is_ daunting but as you create your pull request to add something in [experimental/](../../experimental/) we'll happily guide you in the process to help improve the code to meet the expected standard.
 The end goal is to write *high quality maintainable code* and use this as a learning experience.